ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   Cpu0 lld RelocationPass

-The Cpu0LinkingContext include the context information for those obj files you want to link.
+The Cpu0LinkingContext include the context information for those input obj files and output elf file you want to link.
 When do linking, the following code will create Cpu0LinkingContext.

 .. rubric:: lbdex/Cpu0_lld_1030/ELFLinkingContext.h